-Issue Title/Applicability Status References propose a risk-informed, performance-based approach to establishing performance criteria for structures, systems, and components and corresponding programs to limit the release of radioactive materials from advanced reactors.
+Issue Title/Applicability Status References The staff plans to engage the Commission to confirm whether the Commission direction in SRM-93-0092 should be applied more broadly to additional advanced reactor designs and to propose a risk-informed, performance-based approach to establishing performance criteria for structures, systems, and components and corresponding programs to limit the release of radioactive materials from advanced reactors.
 Disposition: The staff has engaged stakeholders on this topic at several public meetings.
 The staff prepared a draft white paper on functional containment performance to facilitate stakeholder interactions.
-The staff discussed this white paper with stakeholders on December 14, 2017.
-The staff will consider stakeholder feedback and plans to prepare a SECY paper in 2018 to address this issue.
+The staff discussed this white paper with stakeholders on December 14, 2017, and February 1, 2018, and with the ACRS on February 22, 2018.
+The staff will consider ACRS and stakeholder feedback and plans to prepare a SECY paper in 2018 to address this issue.